the-technat/renovate-config/README.md

 Almost all is documented here: https://github.com/renovatebot/github-action

 The app has been created manually and installed to all repos in my account.
+Thus renovate will autodiscover all repos in this account that contain a valid `renovate.json` config.

+### Config

+All options can be found here: https://docs.renovatebot.com/self-hosted-configuration/#allowplugins